 Each year, the Boston Fed seeks exceptional college graduates who are prepared to take an active role in economic research, state and local public policy analysis, and regulatory and monetary policymaking.
-Research assistant positions are available in the Research Department, and the Risk and Policy Analysis Unit of the Supervision, Regulation and Credit Department.
+Research assistant positions are available in the Research Department, and the Supervisory Research and Analysis Unit of the Supervision, Regulation and Credit Department.

 Our research assistants (RAs) have undergraduate degrees with a concentration or extensive coursework in economics or in related fields such as mathematics, statistics, computer science, or finance.
 Applicants must possess an excellent academic record, proficiency with at least one statistical software package such as MATLAB, Stata, or “R”, and strong written and oral communication skills.
 Applicants must demonstrate the ability to work independently and within strict time constraints.
 Previous experience in economic research is desirable.
 Typically, our RAs work at the Boston Fed for a minimum of two years before going on to graduate programs in economics, public policy, or other disciplines; take a job in business, finance or law; or stay with the Bank in a variety of other positions.